bernborgess/roundingsat/README.md

 ## Citation

 [Elffers and Nordström, 2018] J. Elffers and J. Nordström.
 Divide and Conquer: Towards Faster Pseudo-Boolean Solving. *IJCAI 2018*, 1291-1299.

+## Quick debug tests with VeriPB

+The following commands run roundingsat_debug for one second on a list of relatively small decision and optimization instances, and verifies the generated proofs with VeriPB (https://github.com/StephanGocht/VeriPB).

+    `cd test`
+    `./test_proofs.sh 1`

+To run with a timeout of, say, 10s run

+    `./test_proofs.sh 10`